lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 “Given the candidate’s C# background, could we clarify the rationale for interviewing him for these roles?
 Is it for potential cross‑system flexibility, or is there a specific skill set we’re prioritizing?”
 “Candidate shows strong problem‑solving and support experience; final placement depends on confirming whether System A or B aligns better with his profile.”
+## Customer sercvie
+I will get back to you once I get the orders
+Great!
+Looking forward to receiving your order details.
 ## TICKETS

 Subject: Temporary Internet Access Request for Website Test Environment